feathersjs/hooks/readme.md

 - Data pre- and postprocessing
 - etc.

 To a function or class without having to change its original code while also keeping everything cleanly separated and testable.
+See the [⚓ release post for a quick overview](https://blog.feathersjs.com/async-middleware-for-javascript-and-typescript-31a0f74c0d30).

 <!-- TOC -->